carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

-**The _Carbon Component library_ gives developers (Front End Developers & Engineers) a collection of re-usable HTML and Sass partials they can use for building websites and user-interfaces for Bluemix.
-The aim is for all developers to use consistent markup, styles, and behavior in their prototype and production work.**
+**The _Carbon Component library_ provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
+Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.**

 ## Quick start